SimonMossmyr/Enfo-MTE/README.md

 ## Further information

-Want to know more?
 Information about how to open the map in World Editor, commiting changes to this repository, patch notes and more can be found in the [Wiki](https://github.com/SimonMossmyr/Enfo-MTE/wiki).